AugmendTech/CrabGrab/README.md

 With CrabGrab, you can build things like:

 1. An AI assistant that can see your screen.
-A fully featured AI assistant built on top of CrabGrab can be seen in the open source [Snippy](https://github.com/AugmendTech/cggui) project.
+A fully functional AI assistant built on top of CrabGrab can be seen in the open source [Snippy](https://github.com/AugmendTech/cggui) project.

 ![Snippy, an AI assistant](https://github.com/AugmendTech/CrabGrab/blob/main/docs/snippy_chat_cmd.png?raw=true)

-2. A video capture tool like the [Augmend](https://augmend.com) client
+2. A screen recording tool like the [Augmend](https://augmend.com) client.

 ![Augmend, a video capture tool](https://github.com/AugmendTech/CrabGrab/blob/main/docs/augmend.png?raw=true)